Mohr–Mascheroni theorem: Intersection of two non-parallel lines

-Intersection of a line and a circle (construction #4)
+Intersection of a line and a circle

-The compass-only construction of the intersection points of a line and a circle breaks into two cases depending upon whether the center of the circle is or is not collinear with the line.
+The fourth basic construction concerns the intersection of a line and a circle.
+The construction below breaks into two cases depending upon whether the center of the circle is or is not collinear with the line.

 Circle center is not collinear with the line

 Assume that center of the circle does not lie on the line.